Essays

 “The Master of Allusion & Her Tangled Web: Citation/Tagging as Inclusive Gratitude”

-Submitted to the ALSCW panel “Allusion as Exclusion and Inclusion: Only Connect?
+Submitted to the ALSCW panel “Allusion as Exclusion and Inclusion: Only Connect?” but they saved me from myself by not letting me present 3 papers at one conference!

 Abstract: